The Fresh Food That More and More Cat Behaviorists Recommend

 Dealing With Parasites in Whole Prey

-I call whole prey feeders hardcore raw feeders, because — and I have a lot of them as clients — they typically become farmers of small mammals.
+Whole prey feeders are hardcore raw feeders, because they typically become farmers of small mammals.
 They're farming mice, voles, moles and small rabbits.
 They're growing prey food for their cats.
 That is, hands down, how you know for sure exactly what your cats are eating.
 As Tracy said, it makes it very, very easy.

-But in my opinion, it takes extra commitment to be able to do that, to make the mental and sometimes physical leap, depending on how much space you have.
+But it takes extra commitment to be able to do that, to make the mental and sometimes physical leap, depending on how much space you have.
 But it's definitely the way cats evolved to eat.
-My cats find mice both inside and outside my house, and one thing I should point out is there are parasites in the GI tracts of prey animals, which means there's potential for non-life-threatening GI parasites in cats who eat them.
+However, there are parasites in the GI tracts of prey animals, which means there's potential for non-life-threatening GI parasites in cats who eat them.

 How Tracy Feeds Whole Prey